ChalmersGU-data-structure-courses/dsabook/src/A03-api.md

 **Important Java note**: There are many similarities, but also some differences, between the API below and the interfaces and classes in the "standard" Java API.
-For more details about the differences, please see the end of this module.
+For more details about the differences, please see the end of this section.

 **Important Python note**: Python doesn't make use of abstract classes (interfaces) in the same way as Java does.
 Instead they use a concept